alfonsohdez08/cod-weapons-randomizer/README.md

 Please, visit to the [client folder](/client/cod-weapons-randomizer/README.md) and [server folder](/server/README.md) so you can find more details about how to run both application components.

+## Features roadmap

+[ ] Differentiate MW weapons from CW weapons in UI.
+[ ] Provide a Warzone loadout hint to select a weapon from each game.
+[ ] Able to share loadout.

 ## Disclaimer

 This App is not endorsed by Activision and its subsidiaries, nor the